-Before installing or replacing batteries, switch the AC power OFF and disconnect the refrigerator from AC power.
+Before installing or replacing batteries, switch main power OFF and disconnect the refrigerator from AC power.

 - The optional Access Control system uses an independent battery for back-up power. - The monitoring system will start on back-up battery power alone.
-If the refrigerator was not previously connected to AC power and the back-up battery is connected, the monitoring system will begin running on battery power.
+If the refrigerator was not previously connected to AC power and the back-up battery is connected, the monitoring system will begin running on battery power. - If AC power is lost, the monitoring system will automatically disable some features to prolong back-up battery power.
+Data collection will continue until back-up battery power is depleted.

-The monitoring system and optional Access Control back-up batteries are located on the top of the refrigerator.
-For 111 models, a removable panel provides access to the batteries.
+The monitoring system and optional Access Control back-up batteries are located below the chamber, behind the front panel.
+A panel cover must be removed to access the batteries.